- Capital: Cusco (3399 masl / 11.156 fasl)

 - Cachora 183 Km / 114 Miles (3 Hours)

 Bus: Operated extensively, providing a cheap means of travel.
-Greyhound-type buses are operated by numerous companies, one of the biggest companies is Cruz del Sur, who have a Quality of service varies according to prices, we sell this bus tickets.
+Greyhound-type buses are operated by numerous companies, one of the biggest companies is Cruz del Sur, who have a Quality of service varies according to prices, we sell these bus tickets.

-Taxi: Take a Taxi is really easy in Cusco, is not like this in Lima where you have to review if the taxi you are taking is safe or has permission; Cusco is smaller than Lima so the taxis you can take are really easy to recognize they usually have black and yellow painting in each site of the car or at the top a banner, close all the direction last as maximum 10 or 20 minutes from the center to your accommodation, the same to the bus station, and they charge normally 3 to 5 soles (Approx.), by night they charge plus 1 or 2 soles extra, we recommend you ask how much they are going to charge you before take the taxis, many times they charge you more in the end, if you don’t have transportation when you arrive to Cusco to go to your Hotel, you can take taxi inside the airport they are safe and know close all the accommodation in Cusco, they normally charge from 10 to 15 soles, but avoid to hire some extra services with them, If you would like to return some place around Sacred Valley or Saqsayhuaman we can help you to find a car for a good price.
+Taxi: Take a Taxi is really easy in Cusco, is not like this in Lima where you have to review if the taxi you are taking is safe or has permission; Cusco is smaller than Lima so the taxis you can take are really easy to recognize they usually have black and yellow painting in each site of the car or at the top a banner, close all the direction last as maximum 10 or 20 minutes from the center to your accommodation, the same to the bus station, and they charge normally 3 to 5 soles (Approx.), by night they charge plus 1 or 2 soles extra, we recommend you ask how much they are going to charge you before take the taxis, many times they charge you more in the end, if you don’t have transportation when you arrive in Cusco to go to your Hotel, you can take taxi inside the airport they are safe and know close all the accommodation in Cusco, they normally charge from 10 to 15 soles, but avoid to hire some extra services with them, If you would like to return some place around Sacred Valley or Saqsayhuaman we can help you to find a car for a good price.

 Cusco by Night